Esri/i3s-spec/schema/description/attributeStorage.cmnn.0106.md

 AttributeStorageInfo describes the structure of the binary attribute data resource of a node.
+The following examples show how different attribute types are represented as binary buffer.

 # Examples of attribute resources

 ## String